Why you can trust Tom's Guide

 The Canary app can control all four devices via your smartphone.
 There is a desktop Web interface, but it's only for setting up new devices or updating your account preferences.
 All of the main controls are accessed through the mobile app.

-Canary combines solid high-quality HD video and excellent sound with unique features not found in most home-security cameras.
+The Canary Pro combines solid high-quality HD video and excellent sound with unique features not found in most home-security cameras.
 While the camera's price is a tad high at $199, the temperature, humidity and air-quality sensors make the purchase more appealing.

 The camera's motion alerts could still use some fine-tuning, and a more robust Web interface would be great for those who can't be checking their phones all day.
 But the live feed and ability to sound the siren or call police in an emergency are valuable home-security tools, and the cloud-storage plans for video footage are reasonably priced.
-All in all, Canary is a quality security camera that's consistently improving.
+All in all, the Canary Pro is a quality security camera that's consistently improving.